Orbit For Everyone

 to make space

+Inspired by our founder and by our sister companies within the Virgin Family, we truly believe that business not only can but must be a force for good in the world.
 We strive to use our incredible and privileged platform to open space for everyone.
 We actively boost STEM education, our local communities, diversity and inclusion in our industry, and access for the worthiest causes to get to space.

-We offer cash grants of up to $5,000 to organizations conducting activities in Los Angeles and Kern counties.
+We offer cash grants of up to $2,500 to organizations conducting activities in Los Angeles and Kern counties.
 Grants are awarded to fund STEM education activities, particularly but not limited to those with a direct aerospace application.
 Activities can be conducted in the virtual or physical world, but must have an impact here in our local communities in Southern California.
-Past recipients include the Columbia Memorial Space Center, the I4 FIRST Robotics team, the Youth Institute of the Greater Long Beach YMCA, Yuri’s Night Kids, and the Intel International Science and Engineering Fair.
+Past recipients include the Columbia Memorial Space Center, the I4 FIRST Robotics team, the Youth Institute of the Greater Long Beach YMCA, Yuri’s Night Kids, and the Intel International Science and Engineering Fair.Community Grant Application

 At least once per month, we open our rocket factory to student visits.
 These visits require advanced registration, but are totally free of charge.
 They typically occur on the third Saturday of every month, though other dates are possible with advanced coordination.
 Groups have included school tours, home-schooled students, and students from museums, science centers, and community organizations.
 Visiting students have a chance to see real rocket components, to learn about how we design, build, and test our technology, and to ask questions of our employees about their careers.